frankblob/pushtorrent/readme.md

 1. Timedate sorted torrent list, but allowing user to do size and seeders.
-2. Dynamically generate static pages for notification search terms -Include site map, with updated child nodes.
+2. Dynamically generate static pages for notification search terms *Include site map, with updated child nodes.
 3. Add bootstrap and design the layout with clear CTA
-4. Add DB for user registration and user management of notifications -Sign up
+4. Add DB for user registration and user management of notifications *Sign up
-	-Log in
+   *Log in
-	-Manage notifications
+   *Manage notifications
-5. Develop function for daily querying of notification search terms -Dynamically generate emails when new releases are found --Update timedate field for notification, to secure only new releases are searched
+5. Develop function for daily querying of notification search terms *Dynamically generate emails when new releases are found *Update timedate field for notification, to secure only new releases are searched
 6. Install user forum
-	-Reuse user DB, to avoid double sign up
+  *Reuse user DB, to avoid double sign up
 7. Produce simple instructional video for home page
 8. Generate email template and create example email for viewing